AT&T And Verizon Pull Google Ads Over Hate Speech Controversy

 Several other brands including McDonald’s, HSBC, and L’Oreal, as well as the British government, have also recently pulled advertising from YouTube over concerns that the company is not doing enough to protect them from having their marketing campaigns tied to abusive and extremist content online.

-The sudden departure of advertising partners followed news reports that Google had failed to remove hateful material from YouTube, in what appeared to be a breach of its own guidelines.
+The sudden departure of advertising partners, first reported by the Times, followed an investigation that Google had failed to remove hateful material from YouTube, in what appeared to be a breach of its own guidelines.

 Earlier this week Matt Brittin, the head of Google’s operations for Europe, the Middle East, and Africa, issued an apology for the company’s apparent mishandling of ad placements.
 “I would like to apologize to our partners and advertisers who might have been affected by their ads appearing on controversial content,” he said.
 We take our responsibilities to these industry issues very seriously.”